 - DKIM (DomainKeys Identified Mail) – It uses a digital cryptographic signature to validate a specific domain in the headers.

-This provides guidelines for the transparency of the sender and to know there responsibility of sending mails server to system making their filtering decisions.
-These guidelines also help during any complain or issue.
+This provides guidelines for the transparency of the sender and to know their responsibility of sending mails server to the system making their filtering decisions.
+These guidelines also help during any complaint or issue.

 The guidelines are:

 DNS Forward –

 It is required to find a domain name using an IP address.
 A name must be given to identify the responsible party’s domain.
 The name should indicate that the machine is a server.